2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 After completing their Bachelor's Degree, human development graduates from Binghamton University carry an average student debt load of $21,773.
 This translates to an average monthly loan payment of $238, based on a 10-year repayment plan.

 Fresno Pacific University ranked #18 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools list.
-Located in the city of Fresno, Fresno Pacific is a private not-for-profit school with a small student population.
+Located in the city of Fresno, Fresno Pacific is a private not-for-profit college with a small student population.

 Of the 167 students majoring in human development at Fresno Pacific, 3% are male and 97% are female.